Energy-Based Models for Functional Data using Path Measure Tilting: INTRODUCTION

 Broadly, these methods all assume that the samples are intrinsically finite dimensional.
-When the underlying data is continuous, generative models are usually trained on a discretisation of the data, ultimately learning a probability distribution on a finite dimensional space whose dimension scales with the resolution of the data \citep{ramsay1982data}.
+When the underlying data is continuous, generative models are usually trained on a discretization of the data; ultimately, it learns a probability distribution on a finite dimensional space whose dimension scales with the resolution of the data \citep{ramsay1982data}.
 For example, in the context of images, the energy of an EBM is often defined on the same resolution of the data \citep{NEURIPS2019_378a063b}.
+A key distinguishing feature between classical finite dimensional generative models and the proposed formulation is the ability to generate predictions along any mesh and at any resolution.
+This naturally leads to important applications, including up-scaling the resolution of functional data, as well as data imputation over irregularly sampled datasets.

-In this work, we propose a novel class of generative model for data which is assumed to live within an infinite dimensional space of functions $\mathcal{F}$, which we assume to be a separable Hilbert space.
-In this setting, the data will consist of a finite set of function discretisations, each evaluated over a finite set of points.
+In this work, we propose a novel class of generative model for data which is assumed to live within an infinite dimensional space of functions $\mathcal{F}$.
+In this setting, the data will consist of a finite set of function discretizations; each evaluated over a finite set of points.
 Based on this data, we seek to learn a generative model for the associated distribution over the function space $\mathcal{F}$ directly.
 The functional data context poses unique challenges.
-Firstly, it is often the case that the evaluation points along which the functions are discretised is not uniform across samples, i.e., each function in the sample can be evaluated over a different set of points.
+Firstly, it is often the case that the evaluation points along which the functions are discretized is not uniform across samples, i.e., each function in the sample can be evaluated over a different set of points.
 We address this challenge by constructing a likelihood which can accommodate observations along irregular meshes.
 The second challenge relates to how to inform the characteristics of the learned functional distribution between evaluation points.
+For this, we use a Gaussian process path measure ``tilt'' the model towards functions with certain characteristics.
+We note that the key difference between functional data (or \textit{conditional} exchangeable data) and \textit{unconditional} exchangeable data (as in \citet{yang2020energy}, e.g., point clouds) is that the evaluation points are available in functional settings, and so do not explicitly share the same challenges.